Skip to main contentSkip to footer content

 M.S. & Ph.D.
 Degrees

-The Biochemistry, Environmental Chemistry, and Polymer Chemistry options each have a core sequence of courses that are required for all graduate students in that option.
+The Biochemistry, Environmental Chemistry, and Polymer Chemistry focus areas each have a required core sequence of courses.
 All graduate students must present a public department seminar through FCH 797 plus a capstone seminar.

 General Requirements

-Steering committee and program of study: By the end of their first year of study, all graduate students must formally identify the two faculty who, in addition to their major professor, will provide guidance for their graduate school career.
-These two faculty and the major professor constitute the steering committee.
-These faculty must approve the student's program of study: the list of courses the student will take for their degree.
-This approval must also occur by the end of the first year.
-Forms are available online at students' MyESF page.
+Steering committee and program of study: By the end of their first year of study, all graduate students must have two faculty, in addition to their major professor, appointed as members of their steering committee.
+The steering committee provides guidance throughout the student’s graduate school career, including approval of must the list of courses the student will take as part of their degree.

 M.S.
 Program Requirements

-M.S. students are required to take at least 18 credits of coursework or non-thesis research; some options require additional credits.
-While a certain number of research credits are required, successful completion of an M.S. thesis project is determined by effort and effectiveness, not by credits.
+M.S. students are required to take at least 30 credits, with at least 18 credits of coursework (with some options require additional credits) and at least 12 credits of research.
+While a minimum number of research credits are required, successful completion of an M.S. thesis project is determined by effort and effectiveness, not by credit numbers alone.

 Ph.D.
 Program Requirements

-Ph.D. students are required to take at least 30 credits of coursework or non-dissertation research; some options require additional credits.
-While a certain number of research credits are required, successful completion of a Ph.D. dissertation project is determined by effort and effectiveness, not by credits.
+Ph.D. students are required to take at least 60 credits, with at least 30 credits of coursework (some options require additional credits) and at least 20 credits of research.
+While a minimum number of research credits are required, successful completion of a Ph.D. dissertation project is determined by effort and effectiveness, not by credit numbers alone.

-The candidacy exam at ESF has three formats, but Chemistry usually uses format 2 (research report) or format 3 (the thesis proposal).
+The candidacy exam at ESF has three formats, but Chemistry uses format 3 (the thesis proposal) exclusively.
 After authoring the document, students defend it orally in front of their steering committee and one or two examiners.

 Areas of Study